 Kubernetes Horizontal Pod Autoscaler

-The ‘Horizontal’ in Kubernetes Horizontal Pod Autoscaler would appear familiar to the people familiar with horizontal scaling.
+The ‘Horizontal’ in Kubernetes Horizontal Pod Autoscaler would appear familiar to people familiar with horizontal scaling.
 The Kubes Horizontal Austoscaler modifies the number of pods to meet the growing demand.
-It effectively modifies the workload aspects, which may range from deployment to StatefulSet, and thereby it ensures that the company meets the demand it is required to.
+It effectively modifies the workload aspects, which may range from deployment to StatefulSet, ensuring that the company meets the required demand.

 The Kubes Horizontal Pod also has the diligence to shed the resources when the demand dips.
 This process allows the software applications to scale up or down without manual intervention.
-The scale-down may not appear important, but when a software application scales down, it frees up the nodes which are no longer fully utilized.
-Other resources will be saved by shedding the unwanted nodes, and you will be laden with a cost-effective Kubernetes solution.
+The scale-down may not appear important, but when a software application scales down, it frees up the no longer fully utilized nodes.
+Other resources will be saved by shedding the unwanted nodes, and you will be laden with cost-effective Kubernetes services.

 Also, Kubernetes Horizontal Pod Autoscaling doesn’t gel with unscalable loads.
 This includes DaemonSets, which perform on the “one pod per node” principle.
-These unscalable loads remove the chance of replicas and thereby remove the possibility of executing horizontal pod autoscaling.
+These unscalable loads remove the chance of replicas, thereby removing the possibility of executing horizontal pod autoscaling.

 Useful Link: Top 10 DevOps Tools to Pick for Your Business